 PDFs have no cards.

-You can link to specific sections of web pages
+You can link to specific sections of web books

-Not only can you share a link to a web page – on a page that supports it, you can link to a specific section of it.
+Not only can you share a link to a web books – you can often link to a specific section of it.
 This is called deep linking, and can be enormously valuable to users.

-In every conversation I have with a publishing team, the same need comes up: ‘we want our pages to be interactive’.
+In every conversation I have with a publishing team, the same need comes up: ‘we want our books to be interactive’.
 Interactivity might include graphics that respond to hovers and taps, self-marking quizzes, online calculators, streaming video and audio, animations, and designs that move.
-On this microsite, for example, a map of Africa becomes a visual, clickable way to explore case studies by location.
+In this web book, for example, a map of Africa becomes a visual, clickable way to explore case studies by location.

 Many of these elements are as easy to include in your pages as copy-pasting a YouTube embed code.

 The most important interaction of all is the call to action.
 CTAs are the staple ingredient of every web design.
 A good design always gives the user clues about what to do next – what designers call ‘affordances’ – whether that’s an overt button or a subtle use of typography and colour.
 Should they contact you?
 Make a donation?
 Share the page with a friend?
 Read the next article?

 You can update web books at any time

 You can update the PDF on your website, but you can’t update the PDF that someone downloaded yesterday.
 Or your PDF that just got uploaded to a file-sharing site.

 Healthcare non-profit Bettercare used to provide free PDF downloads of its acclaimed course material, in an act of generosity.
 But after a few years, it became clear that old versions, which might contain dangerously outdated medical advice, were still circulating online, and nothing could be done about them.
 Nowadays, instead, Bettercare only publishes its free material as a website, where it can be kept up to date.